 State Transportation Improvement Fund (STIF) Advisory Committee

-Oregon House Bill 2017 Keep Oregon Moving (HB2017) established a new dedicated source of funding for expanding public transportation service in Oregon.
+Oregon House Bill 2017 Keep Oregon Moving (HB2017) established a new dedicated source of funding for expanding public transportation services in Oregon.
 Keep Oregon Moving includes a new 0.1% employee payroll tax to fund public transportation.
 This tax is effective July 1, 2018, and provides a dedicated source of funding for expanding public transportation service in Oregon that benefits a high percentage of low-income households.
 This new funding source is called the Statewide Transportation Improvement Fund (STIF).
 Lane Transit District (LTD) is the Qualified Entity of the funds allocated to Lane County.

-STIF may be used for public transportation purposes that support the effective planning, deployment, operation, and administration of public transportation programs including, but not limited to, the following:
+STIF may be used for public transportation purposes that support the effective planning, deployment, operation, and administration of public transportation programs, including, but not limited to, the following:

 - Creation of new systems and services with origins, destinations, or stops in Oregon;